moonanjum26/moonanjum26/README.md

 # Hi, I'm Mahwish 👋

-**Data Engineer** with 3.5 years of experience designing and delivering cloud-native data pipelines on AWS.
+**Data Engineer** with 3.5 years of experience designing and delivering cloud-native data pipelines on AWS/Databricks.
 I build scalable ETL systems, lakehouse architectures, and serverless pipelines — with a focus on performance, cost efficiency, and clean infrastructure-as-code.

 - 🚀 Reduced Athena query costs by **60%** via columnar Parquet optimization